Scalable adaptive algorithms for next-generation multiphase flow simulations

 After updating the resolution of the octree mesh on a new time step (and restoring 2:1-balance), data from the previous grid must be transferred to the resolution and partition of the new grid.

 Octree-based meshing frameworks typically support inter-grid transfers only between successive levels \cite{sundar2012parallel}.
 This constraint simplifies the implementation because it means overlapping cells differ in size by a factor of at most two.
-However, for the problems with moving interfaces and suddenly changing refinement patterns, constructing intermediate grids one level at a time creates significant overhead.
+In case of multi-level refinement, constructing intermediate grids one level at a time creates significant overhead.
 This section describes our methods to transfer data after refining or coarsening an arbitrary number of levels.

 \paragraph{Serial algorithms}